push-based/awesome-web-performance-snippets/snippets/re-apply-dom/Readme.md

 Use case: add currect layiloading to images

-1. load the page and wait until network is satteled
+1. load the page and wait until network is saddeled
 2. execute the script and count the loaded images
 <img width="216" alt="loading-lazy_before" src="https://user-images.githubusercontent.com/10064416/206700058-8270f18b-5316-45a0-8e1f-1a5b203bdee3.PNG">
 3. modify the HTML and add lazy loading wherever it fit's.
 Here we used the "check images usage" snippet to do it